pragmatic-data/pragmatic-data-platform/README.md

     warn-unpinned: false
 ```

-For the full explanation, please [read the dbt docs](https://docs.getdbt.com/docs/build/packages) on how to install packages.
+For the full explanation on how to install packages, please [read the dbt docs](https://docs.getdbt.com/docs/build/packages).

 ----
 Table of Contents